Michael Herrmann

-Michael Herrmann (born 4 February 1944, in Wiesbaden) is a German culture and music administrator.
+Michael Herrmann (born 4 February 1944) is a German culture and music administrator.
 He founded the Rheingau Musik Festival in 1987 and is its Artistic Director and Chief Executive Officer.
 He also runs a concert agency in the Frankfurt Alte Oper, the Pro Arte Konzertdirektion, and started an agency for concerts in the Kurhaus Wiesbaden in 2019, Wiesbaden Musik, beginning with a concert on his 75th birthday.

 Career

+Herrmann was born in Wiesbaden where he grew up.
 When Herrmann announced in 2011 the first concert of the Rheingau Musik Festival's annual composer's portrait, featuring Hans Zender, he recalled that he was an altar boy at the church in Wiesbaden where Zender was the organist.
 In the 1960s, Herrmann attended the Pablo Casals Festival in Prades three times.
-Meeting important chamber musicians there, later singing in choral concerts in Eberbach Abbey in the early 1970s, inspired the idea of a music festival in the Rheingau.
+Meeting important chamber musicians there, later singing in choral concerts in Eberbach Abbey in the early 1970s, inspired the idea of a music festival in the Rheingau, using the many culturally interesting venues of the area.

-Herrmann, who first learned bookselling, turned to tourism and worked in the Canary Islands for ten years.
+Herrmann, who first learned bookselling, turned to tourism and real estate and worked in the Canary Islands for ten years.
 He met Christoph Eschenbach, Justus Frantz, Jürgen Ponto, Helmut Schmidt, Will Quadflieg and Leonard Bernstein.
 He returned to Germany in 1982 and worked for concert agencies.
 In 1985 he founded his own artists and concert agency.

-He founded the Rheingau Musik Festival in 1987, with a first season in the summer 1988 of 19 concerts, together with Tatiana von Metternich, Walter Fink and others.
-They created an association, the Rheingau Musik Festival e.
-V, which ran the festival until 1992, and has continued to support the festival.
+He founded the Rheingau Musik Festival in 1987, with a first season in the summer 1988 of 19 concerts, together with Tatiana von Metternich, Walter Fink, Claus Wisser and others.
+He had been advised by Walter Wallmann, then minister-president of Hesse, to better avoid the busy Rhein Main area and begin a festival in the Rhön where it would be supported by Zonenrandförderung.
+Although the first season was no financial success, Wisser encouraged Herrmann to keep going.

+The founders created an association which ran the festival until 1992, and has continued to support the festival.
 In 2010, it had 3300 members.
-Herrmann won sponsors who choose to fund their own concerts.
+Herrmann won sponsors who choose to fund concerts of their choice.
 It is normal for him to contact three to four sponsors a day.
 180 companies have sponsored the festival.
 About half of the budget is funded by the sponsors and the remainder by ticket sales.
 Herrmann was successful in keeping the festival independent of public funding, but the minister-president of Hesse is traditionally its patron.
 Since 1992 the festival has been run by a GmbH (company with limited liability), with Herrmann as partner and managing director (Gesellschafter und Geschäftsführer).
 The festival has grown from 19 concerts in the two months of the first season to an average of 150 events each season, many of them in the Rheingau's vineyards and historical buildings, making the festival "one of the largest in Europe".
 Herrmann made the festival a member of the European Festivals Association and serves as the association's vice president.